Luis Cruz: San Diego Padres

+he was selected to the California League mid-season all-star team.
+In 2005, he was loaned to the Diablos Rojos del México on the Mexican League for past of the season and also played for the Mayos de Navojoa of the Mexican Pacific League after the season, reaching the championship series, where he hit .375.
+In 2006, with Mobile, he was named the BayBears player of the year, was a Southern League All-Star and participated in the All-Star Futures Game.

 Pittsburgh Pirates

 Cruz signed a minor league contract with the Pittsburgh Pirates for the 2008 season.
-After spending the majority of the year with the Double-A Altoona Curve and Triple-A Indianapolis Indians, he was called up to Pittsburgh and made his debut for the Pirates on September 2, 2008 against the Cincinnati Reds, recording a single to left field in his first Major League at-bat off of Aaron Harang.
+He spent the majority of the year with the Double-A Altoona Curve and Triple-A Indianapolis Indians, where he hit .279 in a combined 137 games with nine home runs and 61 RBI.
+He was called up to Pittsburgh and made his major league debut for the Pirates on September 2, 2008 against the Cincinnati Reds, recording a single to left field in his first Major League at-bat off of Aaron Harang.
 He had 15 hits in 67 at-bats for the Pirates in 2008, a .224 batting average.

-Though he began the 2009 season on the Pirates major league roster, Cruz was reassigned to Triple-A in mid-April to make room for second baseman Delwyn Young, recently acquired from the Los Angeles Dodgers.
-He was recalled again on July 10.
+Though he began the 2009 season on the Pirates major league roster, Cruz was reassigned to Triple-A in mid-April to make room for second baseman Delwyn Young, recently acquired in a trade.
+He was called back up on July 10.
 He appeared in a total of 27 games for the Pirates, hitting .214 and also played in 66 for Indianapolis, where he hit .253.

 Milwaukee Brewers

 After being claimed off waivers by the Milwaukee Brewers on December 7, 2009, Cruz played the entire 2010 season with the Triple-A Nashville Sounds (hitting .281 in 129 games) before being recalled by the Brewers on September 6, 2010.
-He appeared in only 7 games that September for the Brewers and hit .235.
+He appeared in only seven games that September for the Brewers and hit .235 (four hits in 17 at-bats).

 During spring training 2011, Cruz was outrighted to Nashville but refused the assignment and opted for free agency on March 28.

 Texas Rangers

-He signed a minor league contract with the Texas Rangers on March 29, one day after his release by the Brewers.
+Cruz signed a minor league contract with the Texas Rangers on March 28, one day after his release by the Brewers.
 He played in 67 games for the AAA Round Rock Express, hitting .273 and also spent some more time on loan to the Mexican League.